michfl/studies-rest-microservices/README.md

 ## About:
 - Simple microservices storing data for delivery methods, orders and invoice files in `.pdf` format.
-- Additionally, a simple website has been created for viewing and managing uploaded data.
+- Additionally, a simple website has been created for viewing and managing uploaded data, available at `localhost`.

 ## Used technologies:
 - Java Spring